15th Apr 2023

 on static servers, like Github Pages.

-Some sites can be "semi static", instead of content coming from text files, page
+Some sites can be "semi static", instead of content coming from text files, page content can come from postgresql.
+Now content can come from a lot of places, APIs, JSON files and so on.

 -- record repo-data: